mlubinsky/mlubinsky.github.com/scala/README.md

 ### Seq has many subclasses including Queue, Range, List, Stack, and LinkedList.

 A Seq is an Iterable that has a defined order of elements.

 Sequences provide a method apply() for indexing, ranging from 0 up to the length of the sequence.
-Seq has many subclasses including Queue, Range, List, Stack, and LinkedList.

 ```
 import scala.collection.immutable._
 object MainObject{